firstruner/Framework_PHP_PartialsClass/README.md

 💫 v2.0 🎇 Features :
          - Interfaces, Enumerations and Trait support
          - Conversion Enum files for PHP >= 8.1 to Abstract class files for PHP >= 7.1
+         - Fix exception on Composer Update (Tested with Symfony and Laravel project)

 ## 🧙‍♂️ Loader
 Create a folder that contains all of your POO Objects (classes, interfaces, enumerations and other).